Social Movements and Grassroots Groups

-- In 2015, eighteen grassroots leaders came together in the Gulf Region of the US to discuss about the existence of deep and widespread poverty and economic injustice in the United States and the rest of the World.
+- In 2015, eighteen grassroots leaders came together in the Gulf Region of the US to discuss about the existence of deep and widespread poverty and economic injustice in the United States and around the World.

 - In 2014, twenty five grassroots leaders in Peru met to discuss leadership development, alliances and women’s participation, among common interests.

 - In 2013, the Working Group produced a manual that captures learnings by social movements using human rights in their struggles around land.

 - In 2012, the Working Group met in Johannesburg, South Africa to discuss development-induced displacement and grassroots resistance.

 The Working Group has facilitated several solidarity visits to enable members to demonstrate solidarity with each other’s:

 Who We Are

 The Working Group is comprised of indigenous peoples, peasants and fisherfolk, residents of informal settlements and the urban poor.